 - Canola oil

 Lightly grease a mixing bowl and whisk of a stand mixer.
-Place the gelatin into the greased bowl of a stand mixer along with 1/2 cup of the water with the whisk attachment at the ready.
+Place a 1/2 cup of water and sprinkle the gelatin evenly over the water.
+Attach the whisk attachment to be at the ready.

 Grease an 8 by 8-inch baking or marshmallow pan.
 Combine the confectioner’s sugar and cornstarch in a small bowl.
 Generously coat the pan with the sugar and cornstarch mixture making sure to completely cover the bottom and sides of the pan.
 Return any loose mixture back into the bowl for later use.